PanLiyuan/hyper-protect-dbaas/index.md

 ### Before you begin

-To ensure secure data transfer, obtain a certificate authority (CA) file from
-<https://api.hypersecuredbaas.ibm.com/cert.pem>, and copy it to the appropriate directory.
+To ensure secure data transfer, obtain a certificate authority (CA) file from the dashboard, and copy it to the appropriate directory.

 ### Connecting to a database